Derailment Probe Looks At Speed, As Critics Cite Amtrak's 'Lax Safety Culture'

 Dinh-Zarr says that may not be improper; it's part of a conductors job to become familiar with a new route.
 But she says investigators are looking into whether the presence of the conductor may have distracted the engineer.

-"Distraction is one of our most-wanted list of priorities at the NTSB," adding that looking into possible distractions, including an examination the cell phones of all crew members, is standard protocol in NTSB investigations.
+"Distraction is one of our most-wanted list of priorities at the NTSB," adding that looking into possible distractions, including an examination of the cell phones of all crew members, is standard protocol in NTSB investigations.

 The NTSB determined that in a May 2015 derailment in Philadelphia, an Amtrak engineer lost situational awareness "after his attention was diverted to an emergency involving another train."
 The crash of train 188 killed eight people and hurt scores of others.